This briefing deals with those aspects of a normal circuit that were deferred during Circuit introduction to avoid student overload.

 The decision to continue the approach at an increased approach and threshold speed must take into account available runway length.

 Wake turbulence is a reasonably complex subject and can be dealt with only superficially in this briefing.
-You may prefer to make this the subject of a separate preflight briefing before the next circuit revision (refer CFI and the Wake Turbulence Gap booklet).
+You may prefer to make this the subject of a separate preflight briefing before the next circuit revision (refer CFI and the Wake turbulence GAP booklet).

 During the production of lift, air spirals off the wingtips (or blade tips of helicopters) in vortices that increase in size behind the wing, sink, drift downwind, and gradually dissipate.
+Note that helicopter wake can extend above the approach path.

 This turbulence can induce a roll in the following aircraft that control forces cannot counter, and therefore it is extremely dangerous.